Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 	ERR9 INVALID KEY LENGTH

-Valid key characters are 0-9, A-Z, a-z, a key may only contain alphanumeric characters in any order.
+Valid key characters are 0-9, A-Z, a-z, a key may only contain alphanumeric characters.
 If you use non-alphanumeric characters in a key name the CCM module will return:

 ::